-The reporting entity must file a combined report on behalf of the group together with all schedules required by the Comptroller.
-The reporting entity should change only when the entity (other than the parent) is no longer subject to Texas' jurisdiction to tax or the reporting entity is no longer a member of the combined group.
+The reporting entity must file a combined group report on behalf of the group together with all schedules required by the Comptroller.
+The reporting entity should change only when the entity (other than the parent) is no longer subject to Texas' taxing jurisdiction or the reporting entity is no longer a member of the combined group.
 The same entity cannot be the reporting entity for more than one report for a reporting period.

-Combined Report
+Combined Group Report

-A combined group must include all taxable entities in the combined report even if, on a separate entity basis, the member has \$1,180,000 or less in total revenue.
-The combined group may; however, qualify for the No Tax Due Report if the annualized total revenue of the combined group is \$1,180,000 or less.
+A combined group must include all taxable entities in the combined group report even if, on a separate entity basis, the member has \$2,470,000 or less in annualized total revenue.
+However, if the combined group's annualized total revenue is \$2,470,000 or less, the combined group is no longer required to file a No Tax Due Report or an Affiliate Schedule.
+Each individual member of the combined group must file a Public Information Report or Ownership Information Report if that entity is organized in Texas or has nexus in Texas.